bettycakez/blog/content/posts/healthtech_resources.md

 title: "Starting guide to find your healthtech community"
 date: 2022-10-17T12:23:11-04:00
 tags: ["healthtech"]
-summary: "A list of 12 (and some more) healthtech communities and resources for anyone new to healthtech."
+summary: "12 (and some more) communities and resources I recommend for anyone new to healthtech."
 draft: false
 slug: "/healthtech-resources"
 hero_img: "/banner_healthtech_resources.png"